hizmailovich/js-notes/README.md

 25. What is a pure function in JavaScript, and what characteristics define a function as "pure"?
 How do pure functions relate to immutability in JavaScript?

-    **Answer:** is a function that always returns the same result if the same arguments are passed.
+    **Answer:** is a function that always returns the same result if the same arguments are passed (idempotent).
 It does not depend on any state or data change during a program’s execution.
 Rather, it only depends on its input arguments.
 Also, a pure function does not produce any observable side effects such as network requests or data mutation, etc. Pure functions don't modify their input.
 They treat the input values as immutable.
+Advantages:
+    - More readable
+    - Better for optimisation
+    - Better for testing
 26. Describe the concept of named immutable methods in JavaScript and provide examples of such methods.

     **Answer:** the concept of named immutable methods refers to a programming pattern where methods are designed to perform operations on data without modifying the original data.
 Instead of directly altering the existing data, these methods return new copies or instances with the desired changes applied.
 Here are some examples of named immutable methods in JavaScript: